-The customized settings are now created and preserved on your system and will always be available in the drop-down group list in the Display Options window.
-The customized settings are available to you across different projects on the same machine.
+The customized settings are now created and preserved in your system and will always be available in the drop-down menu in the Layers and Colors window.
+You can use these settings on any project in your system.

-Removing Custom Setting Group
+Deleting Custom Setting Group

-To delete the custom setting group, select the custom setting group and click Remove Setting icon in Display Options Window.
+To delete the custom setting group, select the custom setting group and click the Remove Setting icon in the Layers and Colors window.